doaa23-1/Deep-Learning-Projects/MNIST CNN Classification/README.md

-🧠 MNIST Digit Classification using Convolutional Neural Networks (CNN)

-This project presents an end-to-end implementation of a Convolutional Neural Network (CNN) for classifying handwritten digits (0–9) using the MNIST dataset.
-The model is built using TensorFlow/Keras and achieves high accuracy with strong generalization performance.

-📌 Project Overview

-Handwritten digit recognition is a classic problem in computer vision and deep learning.
-In this project, a CNN model is designed, trained, and evaluated to accurately classify digits from grayscale images of size 28×28.

-The project covers the complete workflow:

-Data loading and preprocessing

-CNN architecture design

-Model training and regularization

-Performance evaluation

-Visualization of results

-🚀 Key Features

-Data normalization and reshaping

-CNN architecture with convolution, pooling, and dropout layers

-Early stopping to prevent overfitting

-Model checkpointing (saving best model)

-Confusion matrix visualization

-Sample prediction visualization

-Clean and modular project structure

-🧠 Model Architecture

-The CNN architecture consists of:

-Conv2D (32 filters) with ReLU activation

-Conv2D (64 filters) with ReLU activation

-MaxPooling2D for spatial downsampling

-Dropout for regularization

-Fully Connected (Dense) layers

-Softmax output layer for multi-class classification

-This design allows the model to extract low-level and high-level features efficiently.

-📊 Model Performance
-Metric	Value
-Training Accuracy	~98.9%
-Validation Accuracy	~99.0%
-Test Accuracy	~98.88%
-Test Loss	~0.033

-The model demonstrates excellent generalization with no significant overfitting.

-📂 Project Structure
-mnist-cnn-digit-classification/
-│
-├── model/
-│   └── mnist_cnn_model.h5
-│
-├── src/
-│   └── train.py
-│
-├── examples/
-│   ├── confusion_matrix.png
-│   └── sample_predictions.png
-│
-├── README.md
-└── requirements.txt

-▶️ How to Run the Project
-1️⃣ Install dependencies
-pip install -r requirements.txt

-2️⃣ Train the model
-python src/train.py

-The trained model will be saved in the model/ directory and evaluation figures will be stored in examples/.

-🛠️ Technologies Used

-Python

-TensorFlow / Keras

-NumPy

-Matplotlib

-Seaborn

-Scikit-learn

-🎯 Future Improvements

-Data augmentation for improved robustness

-Batch normalization layers

-Hyperparameter tuning

-Deployment using a web interface (Streamlit or Flask)

-✨ Author

-Developed by Doaa Brnawi
-Deep Learning Projects Repository
+# 🧠 MNIST CNN Classification

+This project implements a **Convolutional Neural Network (CNN)** to classify handwritten digits using the **MNIST dataset**.
+The model is built and trained using **TensorFlow / Keras** and executed in **Google Colab**.

+---

+## 📌 Project Overview

+The goal of this project is to build a deep learning model capable of recognizing handwritten digits (0–9) from grayscale images of size **28×28 pixels**.
+The project demonstrates the practical use of CNNs for image classification tasks.

+---

+## 🗂️ Repository Contents

+* `MNIST_CNN.ipynb` : A Jupyter Notebook containing all steps of the project, from data loading to model evaluation.

+---

+## 🛠️ Tools & Technologies

+* Python
+* Google Colab
+* NumPy
+* Matplotlib
+* TensorFlow / Keras

+---

+## 🚀 Notebook Workflow

+1. **Import required libraries**.
+2. **Load and preprocess the MNIST dataset** (reshaping images and normalizing pixel values).
+3. **Build the CNN model** using layers such as:

+   * Conv2D
+   * MaxPooling
+   * Dropout
+   * Dense
+4. **Compile the model** with an appropriate optimizer and loss function.
+5. **Train the model**, applying Early Stopping to prevent overfitting.
+6. **Evaluate the model** on test data.
+7. **Visualize results**, including accuracy and performance metrics.

+---

+## ▶️ How to Run

+1. Open the file `MNIST_CNN.ipynb`.
+2. Click **Open in Colab**.
+3. From the top menu, select:

+   * `Runtime` → `Run all`
+4. Wait for the model to train and display the results.

+---

+## 📊 Results

+The trained CNN achieves high accuracy on the MNIST test set, demonstrating the effectiveness of convolutional neural networks in image classification tasks.

+---

+## 🎯 Learning Objectives

+* Understand the structure and workflow of CNNs.
+* Apply deep learning techniques to image classification problems.
+* Gain hands-on experience using Keras in Google Colab.

+---

+## 📜 License

+This project is intended for educational purposes and is free to use and modify.

+---

+## 👩‍💻 Author

+**Duaa Barnawi**
+Specialization: Artificial Intelligence 🤖